 Areas of expertise: Depression, anxiety, trauma-related stress, adjustment difficulties arising from life transitions such as divorce, job loss or retirement, death of a loved one, and especially issues affecting veterans and family members of veterans.

-Lauren Byck, LSW | Staff Therapist
+Lauren Byck, LCSW | Staff Therapist

-Lauren Byck is a licensed social worker and psychotherapist who earned her MSS from Bryn Mawr Graduate School of Social Work and Social Research.
+Lauren Byck (she/her) is a licensed clinical social worker and psychotherapist who earned her MSS from Bryn Mawr Graduate School of Social Work and Social Research.
 Her approach to therapy is informed by relational, attachment, and psychodynamic theories.
 Lauren’s hope is to create a collaborative, non-judgmental and validating space to allow for exploration of concerns and enable growth.

 Areas of expertise: Anxiety, depression, gender identity, sexuality, life transitions, relationship issues, family of origin issues, self-esteem.